AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: AI-Driven Spectrum Management and Interference Mitigation

 In summary, the proposed FL framework for UAV-based spectrum sensing offers a privacy-preserving and communication-efficient solution.
-Also, it significantly improves detection accuracy.
 By joint utilization of a distributed lightweight CNN model with FedSNR aggregation strategy, the system addresses accurate sensing and resource constraints in LAE networks.
-These findings provide an important foundation for future research and practical implementations in real-world aerial communication systems, where spectrum-sharing requirements demand adaptive and efficient learning solutions.
+However, the issues discussed above indicate crucial open points towards practical applications.
+These outcomes provide an important insight for future research and practical implementations in real-world aerial communication systems, where spectrum-sharing requirements demand adaptive and efficient learning solutions.